iqra-zulfiqar2/LayoffWatch/replit.md

-# CareerTools Pro - Replit Development Guide
+# Layoff Proof - Replit Development Guide

 ## Overview

-CareerTools Pro is a comprehensive career advancement platform designed to empower professionals through their career journey.
+Layoff Proof is a comprehensive career advancement platform designed to empower professionals through their career journey.
 It features six distinct AI-powered tools: Layoff Tracker, Resume Builder, Cover Letter Generator, Interview Preparation, LinkedIn Optimizer, and Recruiter Outreach Script Generator.
 The platform's vision is to provide an all-in-one solution for career navigation, leveraging AI for personalization and efficiency.
 It aims to become a leading resource in the career development market, offering a competitive edge through its integrated suite of tools and a focus on user experience.

 ## User Preferences